nixsuss/dotfiles/Gentoo/README.md

 password	required	pam_unix.so nullok sha512 shadow

+* After reboot the system make sure that microcode updated by running this cli :

+dmesg | grep -i "microcode"

-* if you don't have a wifi card then don't install networkmanager.
+* If you don't have a wifi card then don't install networkmanager.